- Aviation Hall of Fame and Museum of New JerseyTeterboro, NJ

 - Morris MuseumMorristown, NJ

-2 for the price of 1 on Adult Admission; 10% gift shop discount on purchases over $10.
+2 for the price of 1 on Adult Admission.
+No discount in Museum Shop.
 One of New Jersey’s foremost museums featuring performances and exhibitions in the arts, sciences and history.

 - Museum of Early Trades & CraftsMadison, NJ

 2-for-1 admission; 10% gift shop discount.
 Explore Early American history and technology with a focus on the lives of 18th- and 19th- century craftsmen and artisans.
 Housed in a stunning Richardsonian Romanesque Revival building METC offers something for visitors of all ages.
 Open Tuesday – Sunday.
 Closed Sundays in July and August.

 - New Jersey State Museum FoundationTrenton, NJ

 Free admission; $5 off new memberships; 10% off gift shop purchases. $1 off Planetarium tickets (up to four per visit).
 The State Museum features collections, exhibitions and programs in science, history and art, plus a state-of-the-art planetarium.
 Discover inspiration, on display!

 - New Jersey Vietnam Veterans’ Memorial and Vietnam Era Museum & Educational CenterHolmdel, NJ

 One free admission per visit for a NJTV Member with a valid NJTV benefits card; 10% gift shop discount on purchases over $5.
 Timeline, oral history theater and resource center, help visitors understand the events that took place at home and abroad during this tumultuous time in history.